Duxah/FreePCB-2/README.md

 * The "Scale Factor" function changes only the coordinates of objects without changing the thickness of the polyline and the size of the text

+* You can paste a schematic snippet from another open freecds window, using the keyboard shortcut Control+C then in another window Control+V

 ***